 And save the script in some place, maybe in user bin folder or something in your PATH.
 Then, call the script from your i3wm .config file.
-To run the script, it needs super user (sudo) privileges and so you must just give it to the root user to launch it from the configuration file.
+To run the script, it needs the superuser (sudo) privileges and so you must just give it to the root user to launch it from the configuration file.

 Anyway, I preferred a different approach.
 I found an alternative to xbacklight command, a GNU/Linux application to control backlights called simply light.
-You can find light over GitHub.
+You can find light on GitHub.

-light is packed only for Arch Linux and you can found only packages for this distribution.
+light is packed only for Arch Linux and you can find only packages for this distribution.
 Luckily, light is really lightweight and easy-easy to compile on every other distribution.